Wells Fargo Parts Ways with Veteran Recruiting Executive

 Elmer Thornton “Chip” Walker, who most recently had the role of field strategy and execution head, will not be replaced, the sources said.

-Heather Hunt-Ruddy, head of client experience and growth at Wells Fargo Advisors, and Walker’s direct leader, said his departure relates to the restructuring.
+Heather Hunt-Ruddy, head of client experience and growth at Wells Fargo Advisors, and Walker’s boss, said his departure relates to the restructuring.

 “Wells Fargo is at the beginning of a multiyear effort that will consist of a broad range of actions to make us more efficient and create a better working experience for our employees, make it easier for clients to do business with us, enable us to continue to invest in our communities and improve our performance for shareholders,” she wrote in an e-mailed statement.
 “Included in that effort is reducing the levels of management across Wells Fargo and increasing the number of people reporting to each manager—often referred to as spans and layers.”